keenymcg/private-event/README.md

   - Utilized scopes for cleaner and more efficient query logic.

 - **User Interface**:
-  - Designed a user-friendly interface with navigation links for ease of access.
   - Displayed user-specific data such as created and attended events on profile pages.

 - **Database and ActiveRecord**: